 Emergency calls can cover anything - dumpster fires, house fires, automobile accidents, life-threatening medical emergencies, non-life-threatening medical calls, and false-alarms.
 All must be responded to with the same concern and professionalism.

-Firefighters must immediately assess each emergency situation upon arrival, including: properties of the fire; probability of the fire spreading; the needs of victims; medical conditions; effects of weather conditions; etc. in order to effectively deal with the emergency.
+Firefighters must immediately assess each emergency situation upon arrival, including: properties of the fire; probability of the fire spreading; the needs of patients; medical conditions; effects of weather conditions; etc. in order to effectively deal with the emergency.

 Once on an emergency scene, Firefighters are responsible for gathering information from witnesses and other sources.
 It is critical that the Firefighter think quickly and obtain the appropriate information to deal with each unique situation.